bkcsoft/psptoolchain/README.md

 Docker-image for psptoolchain
 =============================

-This image in itself is useless and only used as a base for pspsdk
+This image in itself is practically useless and only used as a base for [pspsdk](https://github.com/bkcsoft/pspsdk)

 What does this do?
 ==================